uncomfyhalomacro/myjournal/how to use microos desktop.md

 improve the experience, it's best to file bug reports and propose suggestions to the MicroOS Plasma Desktop maintainers and contributors.

+# Troubleshooting

+## Blurry fonts on KDE Plasma

+Install all the `xdg-desktop-portal` implementations especially gnome and gtk.
+Blurry fonts are usually affecting gtk apps and not qt apps.